ebi-gene-expression-group/scxa-tertiary-workflow/README.md

 ### Requirements

 - Nextflow.
+### High-performance computing

+This workflow can be run on High-performance computing.

 - SLURM.
-For cluster job scheduling if using the --slurm option.
+For SLURM job scheduling - use the `--slurm` option.

 ### Running the Workflow